 - Clay Factory -Howard and Marie Segal – Fimo, Cernit, Pearl-Ex, some supplies

-- Shades of Clay – Wendy Orlowski – Kato, Premo, Sculpey, Pardo Trans, CaBezels and lots of supplies
+- Shades of Clay – Wendy Orlowski – Premo, Sculpey, Cernit, CaBezels and lots of supplies

 - Polymer Clay Canada – Marie Redmond – Premo, Sculpey, Souffle, Sculpey Tools

-- Clayaround – Penny Vingoe – Premo, Kato, Fimo, Pardo, Lucy Tools, and a phenomenal selection of supplies
+- Clayaround – Penny Vingoe – Premo, Cernit Kato, Fimo, Pardo, and a phenomenal selection of supplies

-- Happy Things – Marja Novratidis-Bullee – Fimo, Sculpey, Premo, Kato, Pardo, Lucy Tools, and tons of supplies
+- Happy Things – Marja Novratidis-Bullee – Fimo, Sculpey, Premo, Kato, Pardo, and tons of supplies

 - Craftband.ru – Zhanna Vasileva- Fimo, Sculpey III, Vintaj, Ranger Inks, supplies

-- 2Wards Polymer Clay – Suzanne Ward – Kato, Kato tools, Pardo Trans, Lucy Tools, NeverKnead, supplies
+- 2Wards Polymer Clay – Suzanne Ward – Kato, Kato tools, Pardo, Cernit, Lucy Tools, NeverKnead, supplies

 - The Whimsical Bead – Dani Rapinett – Premo, Sculpey, jewelry supplies, tools, magazines

-- I Love Smart – Pardo, Fimo, Kato, Suclpey, supplies, books, tools, more.
+- I Love Smart – Pardo, Fimo, Kato, Sculpey, supplies, books, tools, more.

 I’m sure there are many more wonderful sellers.
 But these are the ones that I have personal experience with or have had recommendations from satisfied customers.
 I think you’ll be very pleasantly surprised if you choose to buy from them.

-Have you signed up for my newsletter yet?
+Have you signed up for my emails yet?
 I’ve got some neat stuff planned that I hope you’ll enjoy.
-It’s opt-in only, so make sure you update your subscription to include the newsletter.
-Thank you!
+It’s opt-in only, and it’s stuff that’s not on the website.
+You’ll love it!